Saju is Meteorology, Not a Ledger

 Origin and why it lasted

 Many dramatic Saju topics survived because people remember warnings more easily than balanced explanations.
 Words about disasters, voids, lucky colors, lifespan, or inherited karma spread quickly because they sound decisive.
 But older symbolic systems were often built to organize uncertainty, not to terrify people.
-In this article, that background narrows into the question "What certainty am I trying to buy?".
+In this article, that background narrows into a question that can be tested in ordinary life.

 Many mythic terms traveled through markets, families, temples, books, and private consultations because they gave fear a memorable shape.
 A memorable shape is powerful, but it is not automatically true in the literal sense.
 The task of modern writing is to keep the human concern and remove the unnecessary terror.
 Exact prediction myths persist because certainty is comforting.
 When life is unstable, people want a date, number, name, or final answer.
 Traditional systems sometimes offered that language, but their more durable value was pattern recognition, not mechanical prophecy.